Doncaster Carr rail depot: Doncaster Carr IEP depot (2014–)

 A planning application for a depot on the site of the former GNR engine shed was submitted in 2010.
 Initial specifications were for a 4 road maintenance shed, for 10 car (262 m) trains, with an additional single road shed for maintaining separate diesel power cars, and facilities for re-fuelling, wheel re-profiling, washing, and toilet emptying, as well as overnight stabling facilities (sidings for 4 full and 20 half trainsets) and staff and warehousing.
 The main building was to be roughly 300 by 55 m on a site of approximately 13 ha.
 Road access was to be via 'Ten Pound Walk' which would require widening.

 The plans were subsequently modified in further applications submitted between 2011 and 2013.
 The 2012 plans removed the separate power car maintenance shed, removed some cleaning facilities, and reduced the siding layout to a capacity of 20 five car (half train) sets due to changes in expected train timetabling, reducing the site's overall area.
 The 2013 plans re-instated a bio-cleaning pit, extended the train wash, and added an additional mainline track connection south of the main maintenance shed.

 The contract for the second phase of the programme, including trains to run on the ECML was finalised in April 2014, allowing the construction of the Doncaster depot to begin, with the former Doncaster Carr DB Schenker depot closing in April 2014.
 The main contractors were VolkerFitzpatrick, on behalf of Hitachi Rail Europe, with RPS Group as project architects.
 The cost of the depot works was about £70 million.

 As of January 2020, the depot maintains the Class 800 and Class 801 fleets for London North Eastern Railway as part of the original plan of the IEP.
-The depot also maintain the Class 802 fleets for TransPennine Express and Hull Trains respectively, though this plan is not a part of the original IEP.
+The depot also maintains the Class 802 for Transpennine, though this was not a part of the original IEP plan.